 On the down side, the 1756-EN2T currently carries a published list price 20% greater than the ENBT, which itself has seen a 20% price increase over the last few years.

 And the EN2T, with it’s substantialy larger connection limit and packets per second rating, seems a little over powered for smaller systems or when used as a remote Ethernet I/O adaptor.

 Hopefully Rockwell realizes this and will release a new lower cost and lower functionality Ethernet module prior to the ENBT’s last day of production.

 I hope you found the above article about the ENBT's end of life announcement helpful.

-If you have any comments, questions, or suggestions please feel free to share them by filling out the “Leave a reply” form below.
+If you have any comments, questions, or suggestions please feel free to share them by filling out the “post a comment or question” form below.